-We first conduct experiment to validate the queuing model assuming that a network segment contains only one link.
+We first conduct an experiment to validate the queuing model, assuming that a network segment contains only one link.
 We examine whether the queuing model can be generalized and used for different packet arrivals with different mixture of simulated and emulated flows.
-In particular, we test the model with different packet inter-arrival time distributions: exponentially distributed, a combination of constant and exponentially distributed, and also from real packet traces.
+In particular, we test the model with different packet interarrival time distributions: exponentially distributed, a combination of constant and exponentially distributed, and from real packet traces.
 We test whether the model can produce the same packet delays in the downscaled model in the emulation system as those in the full-scaled model in the simulation system.

-In the experiments, we designate two flows at a network interface: one as "simulated flow" and the other as "emulated flow", each with an independent input process.
-At each second (i.e., we set the update interval $\Delta T = 1$ second), we measure the drop probability, the effective arrival rate of the emulated flow, and the average packet delay of both emulated and simulated flows, at the network interface.
-The measurements are collected in a trace file and later used by a subsequent simulation of the emulation system that has only the "emulated flow" with exactly the same packet arrivals.
+In the experiments, we designate two flows at a network interface: one as "simulated flow" and the other as "emulated flow," each with an independent input process.
+At each second (i.e., we set the update interval $\Delta T = 1$ second), we measure the drop probability, the effective arrival rate of the emulated flow, and the average packet delay of both emulated and simulated flows at the network interface.
+The measurements are collected in a trace file and later are used by a subsequent simulation of the emulation system that has only the emulated flow with exactly the same packet arrivals.

-Poisson Arrivals.
-We first set the packet inter-arrival time of both simulated and emulated flows to be exponentially distributed.
-We set the bandwidth of the network interface to be 10 Mbps and the queue length to be 1.5 MB.
-We also fix the packet size to be 1500 bytes in this study.
+Poisson arrivals.
+We first set the packet interarrival time of both simulated and emulated flows to be exponentially distributed.
+We set the bandwidth of the network interface to be 10Mbps and the queue length to be 1.5MB.
+We also fix the packet size to be 1,500 bytes in this study.
 We vary the aggregate arrival rate of both simulated and emulated flows to be 10%, 50%, and 90% of the bandwidth for different service levels, and we vary the proportion of the emulated flow to be 20%, 50%, and 80%, respectively.
 We examine the accuracy of the model by comparing the packet delays between the original and the downscaled system.

-Figures 5 shows the average packet delays measured at each second during the experiment for low, mid, and high service utilization scenarios.
+Figure 5 shows the average packet delays measured at each second during the experiment for low, mid, and high service utilization scenarios.
 In all cases, the results match quite well.
-The difference is almost negligible: around 10 μ s for 10% utilization, 40 μ s for 50% utilization, and below 1 μ s for 90% utilization.
+The difference is almost negligible: around 10μ s for 10% utilization, 40μ s for 50% utilization, and below 1μ s for 90% utilization.

-Mixed Poisson and Constant Arrivals.
-Next, we set the packet inter-arrival time of the emulated flow to be constant and that of the simulated flow to be exponentially distributed, and vice versa.
-We use the same settings as that in the previous experiment.
+Mixed Poisson and constant arrivals.
+Next, we set the packet interarrival time of the emulated flow to be constant and that of the simulated flow to be exponentially distributed, and vice versa.
+We use the same settings as those in the previous experiment.
 We also vary the aggregate arrival rate of both simulated and emulated flows to be 10%, 50%, and 90% of the total bandwidth, and we vary the proportion of the emulated flow to be 20%, 50%, and 80%, respectively.

-Figure 6 shows the average packet delays for different service utilizations when the packet inter-arrival time of the emulated flow is constant and that of the simulated flow is exponentially distributed, and the portion of the emulated flow is fixed at 20%.
+Figure 6 shows the average packet delays for different service utilizations when the packet interarrival time of the emulated flow is constant and that of the simulated flow is exponentially distributed, and the portion of the emulated flow is fixed at 20%.
 Figure 7 shows when the emulated flow is exponentially distributed and the simulated flow is constant.
-Similar results (not shown) are obtained for different mixture of the simulated and emulated flows.
-In all cases, the model matches well with differences below 1 μ s.
+Similar results (not shown) are obtained for a different mixture of the simulated flows.
+In all cases, the model matches well with differences below 1μ s.

-Real Packet Traces.
-The simulator is able to replay packet traces generated by tcpdump so that we can reproduce similar traffic demand, with the same packet sizes and inter-arrival times, as in the real system.
-We also add functions in the simulator to either dilate or contract packet inter-arrival times by a constant factor in order to artificially adjust the traffic intensity if needed.
+Real packet traces.
+The simulator is able to replay packet traces generated by tcpdump so that we can reproduce similar traffic demand, with the same packet sizes and interarrival times, as in the real system.
+We also add functions in the simulator to either dilate or contract packet interarrival times by a constant factor to artificially adjust the traffic intensity if needed.